5 Steps to Becoming a CPA in California

 - No more than 4 semester hours in internships or independent studies in accounting or business-related subjects

-- Note: if you complete the requirements for a Master of Accounting, Master of Taxation or Master of Laws in Taxation, this counts for the entire 20 semester hours of accounting study required for CPA licensure in California
+- Note: if you complete the license requirements for a Master of Accounting, Master of Taxation or Master of Laws in Taxation, this counts for the entire 20 semester hours of accounting study required for CPA licensure in California

 - 10 semester hours in ethics study including: